 What you get out of law school depends in part on what you put in.
-Only you can maximize the investment you’ve made, and that comes by committing fully to law school.
+Only you can maximize the investment you’ve made, and that comes by committing fully.
 Making the most of your law school years isn’t just about the classroom and the grades.
 Your future practice and career can benefit from good choices, strategic decisions, and friend-making skills.

 Here are some insider tips for making the most of law school.
-By following these guidelines, you’ll get the most out of your studies and be prepared to embark on your career after graduation.
+By following these guidelines, you’ll maximize your experience and be prepared to hit the ground running on your career after graduation.

 1. Make friends with everyone, from classmates to deans, to staff, to alums.